 If your periods are heavy and frequent, this can cause tiredness and anaemia.
 This is a common reason for women to go to see the doctor.
 Although in fact, it seems many women are reluctant to visit their doctors about this, and are suffering in silence.

-After menopause, periods stop.
+After the menopause, the periods stop.
 The average age is 51.
-If you suddenly bleed more than 6 months after your last period, you should see your doctor.
+If you suddenly bleed more than 12 months after your last period, you should see your doctor.

 Bleeding in between your periods is called unscheduled bleeding.
 Although common with different types of contraception and various forms of HRT (hormone replacement therapy), if it persists beyond 3 months, you should discuss this with your doctor.